chapel-lang/chapel/doc/rst/language/spec/records.rst

 Default Comparison Operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For records, the compiler will supply default comparison operators if they are not supplied
+For records, the compiler will supply default comparison operators if	For records, the compiler will supply default comparison operators if they are not supplied
-by the user.
+they are not supplied by the user.
+In contrast, the user cannot redefine	by the user.
 In contrast, the user cannot redefine == and != for classes.
-The default comparison operators for a record examine the arguments’ fields,
+``==`` and ``!=`` for classes.
+The default comparison operators for a	The default comparison operators for a record examine the arguments’ fields,
-while the comparison operators for classes check whether the l.h.s. and r.h.s.
+record examine the arguments’ fields, while the comparison operators for	while the comparison operators for classes check whether the l.h.s. and r.h.s.
-refer to the same class instance or are both nil.
+classes check whether the l.h.s. and r.h.s. refer to the same class	refer to the same class instance or are both nil.
+instance or are both ``nil``..